 The fine-structure constant $\alpha$, which has a value independent of the choice of units, is given by \footnote{SI units are used throughout.}

 where $c=1/\sqrt{\mu_0\epsilon_0}$ is used to obtain the final equality.
-In \eqref{eqn:1} $e, h, c, \epsilon_0$, and $\mu_0$ are, respectively, the (screened) magnitude of the charge on an electron, Planck's constant, the speed of light in the vacuum, and the permittivity and permeability of the vacuum.
+In \eqref{eqn:1} $e, h, c, \epsilon_0$, and $\mu_0$ are, respectively, the (screened) magnitude of the charge on an electron, Planck's constant, the speed of light in the vacuum, the permittivity of the vacuum, and the magnetic constant.